Actuarial-Control-Cycle-T1-2026/group-page-showcase-clyd-consulting-1/README.md

 Before modelling, all four claim datasets were cleaned using a consistent validation process.
 Records with invalid categories, out-of-range values, or missing entries were removed if clearly invalid.
 Given limited visibility over how the raw data was collected, we adopted a conservative approach to preserve data integrity and reduce model bias.

 # Product Design
+- The Galaxy General Equipment Failure Shield (EFS) is an indemnity-based product covering sudden and unforeseen equipment breakdowns, designed for a low-frequency, high-severity risk profile where most units have no claims but a small number produce large losses.
+The product includes a Đ50,000 deductible to filter out minor attritional claims and a Đ400,000 per-occurrence policy limit to contain extreme tail losses while still covering most material events.
+Coverage excludes wear and tear, excessive usage, and inadequate maintenance, supporting stronger risk selection, capital protection, and pricing stability across different solar systems.

 - Interstellar Cargo Protection Policy (ICPP): Only insures cargo shipments damaged or obstructed due to high debris density on-route or extreme solar radiation exposure.
 Annual premiums charged depending on varying risk route rating.
 Staggered deductible rate from 5% - 10% for risk levels 1 - 5 reflects the proportional change in risk.